joeshirey/JSRepoAnalysis/README.md

 ## Command-Line Arguments

 *   `file_link`: (Optional) The path to the code file or directory to analyze.
+*   `--from-csv`: (Optional) The path to a CSV file with GitHub links to process.
 *   `--regen`: Forces the tool to re-analyze files and update the corresponding record in BigQuery.
 *   `--db <table_name>`: Overrides the `BIGQUERY_TABLE` environment variable.
 *   `--reprocess-log <log_file_path>`: Reprocesses files listed in the specified error log.
 *   `--eval_only`: Analyzes a single file and prints the results to the console without saving to BigQuery.
+*   `--workers`: The number of parallel threads to use for cloning and processing.

 ## Project Structure